mattyjones/sensu-docs-site/README.md

 ### Getting Started with Hugo

+Sensu Docs Site uses Hugo version 0.30.2.
+Please install this version for local development.

+If you would like to upgrade Hugo to a newer version, please ensure that both the binary in `bin` and the Heroku `HUGO_VERSION` variable are updated so that TravisCI and Heroku will use the same versions when testing and deploying your changes.

 #### Initial Setup - OS X

 These instructions assume you have [Homebrew](https://brew.sh/) installed.
 Please refer to [Hugo Docs](https://gohugo.io/getting-started/installing/) otherwise.